alifatahi/Laravel-Cheatsheet-Tutorial/readme.md

 ## About Laravel Cheatsheet Tutorial

-Every Day I Learned New Things From Books Or Videos and Other Tutorials and Now I Decide to Have All Of Theme in 1 Place So Other People Can Use :smile:
+Every Day I Learned New Things From Books Or Videos and Other Tutorials and Now I Decide to Have All Of Theme in On Place So Other People Can Use :smile:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).